 The process starts with a referral to ISPIR.
 This referral can come from an individual (self-referral), from a family or carer, or from an organisation which has the individual’s consent.

-Your first point of contact is a Support Facilitator who, will work with you, to develop a PIR Action Plan that will outline different services, supports and activities to assist you to overcome the barriers preventing you from living the life you hope for.
+Your first point of contact will be with the ISPIR team.
+If you are eligible for the program, you will be allocated to a Support Facilitator who will work with you to develop a PIR Action Plan that will outline difference services, supports and activities to assist you to overcome the barriers preventing you from living the life you hope for.
+The Support Facilitator will also assist you to access the NDIS if you are interested.

 Even if the ISPIR program is not right for your situation, you will be connected to services that can help you more effectively.
 There is no wrong door at ISPIR.